csgillespie/efficientR/main.md

 [question](http://stackoverflow.com/questions/21435339) on the stackoverflow website titled 'data.table vs dplyr' illustrates this controversy and delves into the philosophy underlying each approach.
 ]
 Which is more efficient to some extent depends on personal preferences and what you are used to.
 Both are powerful and efficient packages that take time to learn, so it is best to learn one and stick with it, rather than have the duality of using two for similar purposes.
-There are situations in which one works better than another: **dplyr** provides a more consistent and flexible interface (e.g. with its interface to databases, demonstrated in the previous section) so for most purposes we recommend learning **dplyr** first if you are new to data both packages. **dplyr** can also be used to work with the `data.table` class used by the **data.table** package so you can get the best of both worlds.
+There are situations in which one works better than another: **dplyr** provides a more consistent and flexible interface (e.g. with its interface to databases, demonstrated in the previous section) so for most purposes we recommend learning **dplyr** first if you are new to both packages. **dplyr** can also be used to work with the `data.table` class used by the **data.table** package so you can get the best of both worlds.

-**data.table** is faster than **dplyr** for some operations and offers some functionality unavailable in other packages, however and has a mature and advanced user community. **data.table** supports [rolling joins](https://www.r-bloggers.com/understanding-data-table-rolling-joins/)
+**data.table** is faster than **dplyr** for some operations and offers some functionality unavailable in other packages, moreover it has a mature and advanced user community. **data.table** supports [rolling joins](https://www.r-bloggers.com/understanding-data-table-rolling-joins/)
 (which allow rows in one table to be selected based on proximity between shared variables (typically time) and [non-equi joins](http://www.w3resource.com/sql/joins/perform-a-non-equi-join.php) (where join criteria can be inequalities rather than equal to).

 This section provides a few examples to illustrate how **data.table** differs and (at the risk of inflaming the debate further) some benchmarks to explore which is more efficient.
 As emphasised throughout the book, efficient code writing is often more important than efficient execution on many everyday tasks so to some extent it's a matter of preference.